 Two of Bubble Boy's reactions to his situation were consistent with reaction other males that are part of my reality.

-- example BB decided that they didn't need the 12 point EKG attachments attached to his chest anymore, and went through the process of pulling the sticky little pads off of his chest hair in anticipation of leaving the hospital.
+1) males think that they write the rules - example BB decided that they didn't need the 12 point EKG attachments attached to his chest anymore, and went through the process of pulling the sticky little pads off of his chest hair in anticipation of leaving the hospital.
 Imagine my amusement when an EKG specialist rolled in an EKG machine about 2 hours later and reapplied new sticky conductors back on to his furry chest.

 2) males think that there is no reason for pain relief.
 Once BB found out he wasn't damaging his heart, he refused any sort of pain relievers to reduce his discomfort for his medical situation.
 The number of times I have heard "Pain is weakness leaving the body" from males is epic.
 All I am going to say is sitting in pain when it could easily be relieved doesn't increase your street cred with the ladies in any way.